jangevaare/PhyloModels.jl/README.md

 ## Installation

-The current release can be installed from the Julia REPL:
+The current release can be installed from the Julia REPL with:

 ```julia
 pkg> add PhyloModels
 ```

-The development version (master branch) can be installed as:
+The development version (master branch) can be installed with:

 ```julia
 pkg> add PhyloModels#master